 Insulation and energy efficiency

-In order for a passive solar design to be as effective as possible, your building needs to be well-insulated.
-This will enable the sun’s heat to stay in the designated space for as long as possible.
-If your home isn’t properly insulated and has lots of air leakage, passive heating won’t be a sufficient source of heat during colder months.
+In order for a passive solar design to be as effective as possible, your building needs to be well-insulated so the thermal energy absorbed by your system can stay in a designated space for as long as possible.
+If your home isn’t properly insulated and has lots of air leakage, passive solar heating won’t be a sufficient source of heat during colder months.

 Obstructions to sunlight

 Large windows won’t do a lot of good in providing passive solar heat if there isn’t a lot of sunshine streaming through them.
 Large trees, hills, or nearby buildings may be situated south of your property, therefore blocking sunshine throughout the day.
 Even if you’re building a home in an area that currently receives an abundance of unobstructed sunshine from the south, you have to consider if these conditions will remain the same down the road: how large will smaller trees end up growing?
 Is there any chance your neighbor may invest in a property addition that would prevent your solar access?
 Before investing in passive solar design, make sure you’ll have access to sunlight for the foreseeable future.

 Your geography is also an important factor.
 Passive solar heating is reliant on the position of the sun on a property throughout the various seasons, and this position will vary depending on your location.
 In the northern hemisphere, apertures should face south, while northern facing apertures are ideal in the southern hemisphere.
 The size and position of your control component may also depend on your latitude, as the angle of sunlight on a given date will be different in southern California than further north in New England.
 An architect that’s experienced as a passive solar heating expert will recommend an awning or overhang that will be the optimal size to ensure that you get the right amount of shade during the summer.